raghvendra03/66-Days-of-Data/README.md

 ### Day 62-63
 *  I have completed the Database Management systems with some SQL and applied what I learnt on some Hackerrank problems.

+### Day 64
+*

+### Day 65
+* Watched some Feature Engineering videos and learnt how to perform One Hot Encoding for Multi Categorical Variables and other types of Encoding techniques.